IEA sees major shifts in global gas trade over next five years

 Dr. Birol warned that today’s oversupply could foreshadow a number of supply-side challenges and security risks down the road, noting that a growing level of LNG export capacity had gone offline during the past five years due to technical and security issues and that such problems could get worse with low oil and gas prices.
 As producers slash investments to refocus on cost reductions and budget savings, he said that such efforts may be too late for global gas markets to rebalance during this decade, but could sow the seeds for tighter markets into the next decade.

-Medium-Term Gas Market Report 2016 is for sale at the IEA online bookshop.
-Accredited journalists who would like more information or who wish to receive a complimentary copy should contact firstname.lastname@example.org.
+Medium-Term Gas Market Report 2016 is available for free download.
+Accredited journalists who would like more information or who wish to receive a complimentary copy should contact email@example.com.

 Homepage photo credits: Statoil on Flickr.com